 Increasing Your Brand Awareness Measurement

 Once you have achieved a clear understanding of how to gauge brand visibility, you’re ready to start developing your brand awareness.
-Make no mistake: a single commercial or advertising campaign isn’t enough to generate strong brand awareness with your demographic.
+Make no mistake: a single commercial or native advertising campaign isn’t enough to generate strong brand awareness with your demographic.
 This is an intensive process and one that is unlikely to fall into place overnight.

 Instead, this sort of visibility is something that will develop organically off the back of a myriad of smaller decisions you make.
 How you choose to present your business will play a large role in how it is perceived by consumers.